babenkoivan/elastic-scout-driver-plus/docs/full-text-queries.md

     ->execute();
 ```

-**Note**, that not all the available methods make sense with each type.
+**Note**, that not all the available methods make sense with every type.
 Read [the documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-multi-match-query.html#multi-match-types)
 carefully.

 ### <a name="multi-match-zero-terms-query"></a> zeroTermsQuery